 The northern part of the precinct contains a variety of built and landscape elements that contribute to its character.
-These include the distinctive yacht crub and Pilot Station buildings with jetties on the western side and the Inter-War period (en Gardens, formerly the facilities for the Watsons Bay Pool at the north end (Figure 111).
+These include the distinctive yacht club and Pilot Station buildings with jetties on the western side and the Inter-War period Tea Gardens, formerly the facilities for the Watsons Bay Pool at the north end (Figure 111).

-Housing includes single storey detached and semi detached dwellings (c1920s-1930s) and larger two to three storey duplexes of the same perico, with pitched roofs, many of which have been altered (Figure 112).
+Housing includes single storey detached and semi-detached dwellings (c1920s-1930s) with pitched roofs, many of which have been altered (Figure 112).
 Front gardens are generally set behind low walls and are open in character, elevated above the promenade toward the south end.
 The two to three storey dwellings above in the southern section (some with remnant cultural plantings) are barely visible from the beach.